Guaranteed Nonconvex Low-Rank Tensor Estimation via Scaled Gradient Descent

 We now consider the tensor completion problem.
 Let $\bcX_{\star} \in \R^{n_1 \times n_2 \times n_3}$ be an unknown tensor and it has tubal rank $\mathrm{rank}_t(\bcX_{\star}) = r$.
 We assume to observe the entries of $\bcX_{\star}$ at locations given by a set $\bOmega = \{ (i,j,k) | \delta_{ijk} = 1 \}$, where $\delta_{ijk}$'s are independent and identically distributed (i.i.d.)
 Bernoulli variables taking value one with probability $p$ and zero with probability $1-p$.
 We denote such a Bernoulli sampling by $\bOmega \sim \mathrm{Ber}(p)$.
 The goal of tensor completion is to recover the tensor $\bcX_{\star}$ from its partial observation $\bcP_{\bOmega}(\bcX_{\star})$, where $\bcP_{\bOmega} : \R^{n_1 \times n_2 \times n_3} \to \R^{n_1 \times n_2 \times n_3}$ is a projection such that

 This can be achieved by minimizing the loss function

 Similar to tensor RPCA, the underlying low-rank tensor $\bcX_{\star}$ is required to be incoherent (cf. Definition~\ref{def:incoherence}) to avoid ill-posedness.
-One typical strategy in the matrix setting to ensure the incoherence condition is to trim the rows of the factors after the gradient update \cite{ChenW.arXiv2015}.
+One typical strategy to ensure the incoherence condition in the matrix setting is to trim the rows of the factors after the gradient update \citep{ChenW.arXiv2015}.
 However, we need to be careful here because we need to preserve the equivariance with respect to invertible transforms.
-Again, inspired by \cite{TongMC.JMLR2021}, we introduce the following projection operator: for every $\widetilde{\bcF} = \in \R^{(n_1+n_2) \times r \times n_3}$,
+Again, inspired by \citet{TongMC.JMLR2021}, we introduce the following projection operator: for every $\widetilde{\bcF} = \in \R^{(n_1+n_2) \times r \times n_3}$,

 where $\varsigma > 0$ is the projection radius.
-Fortunately, following the proof in \cite[Proposition 7]{TongMC.JMLR2021}, this problem has a closed-form solution, as stated below. \begin{proposition} The solution to \eqref{eqn:scaledproj} is given by $\cP_{\varsigma}(\widetilde{\bcF}) = $, where
+Fortunately, following the proof in \citet[Proposition 7]{TongMC.JMLR2021}, this problem has a closed-form solution, as stated below. \begin{proposition} The solution to \eqref{eqn:scaledproj} is given by $\cP_{\varsigma}(\widetilde{\bcF}) = $, where